Import and preferential origin

 If you import products from non-EU countries, they have to be declared to customs.
 The import declaration contains information about the shipment, such as a description of the goods.
 On this form is a field ‘tariff preference’ when you import your product from a country with which the EU has a trade agreement.
 As a result, you usually pay less or no import duties.
 The products must be shipped directly from the treaty country to qualify for tariff preference.

 In short, when importing bowler hats, prove that these hats meet the requirements of origin.
 Either with a declaration on origin drawn up by the seller or with importers knowledge.
 Then you will receive an exemption from import duties.
-This means you can offer your bowler hats cheaper in the Netherlands and probably sell more.
+This means you can offer your bowler hats more cheaply in the Netherlands.

 Questions relating to this article?